 Following the chart entry of Charmaine, The Bachelors diary began to fill with TV appearances and tour dates.
 They found themselves booked on a string of tours along with other emerging pop artistes of the day.
 The highlights of 1963 were supporting both Brenda Lee and Gerry and The Pacemakers on their respective UK tours.
-They were also booked for a short summer season at the Glasgow Pavilion theatre on a bill headed by the Scottish comedian Lex McLean.

 Having established themselves with a second top twenty hit, promoters and bookers showed more interest and they were signed for the 1964 summer season at Blackpool’s Central Pier, supporting the popular comedian, Al Read.

 Things were looking good for the boys as they entered 1964, but within two months they became a whole lot better!
 The success of Diane saw them touring with Gerry and The Pacemakers again (much higher on the bill this time.)